larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 Ala `<link href="{{ "{{ site.baseurl " }}}}/css/styles.css" rel="stylesheet">` compiles to `<link href="/repo-name/css/styles.css" rel="stylesheet">`.

 This will also clear up any links in the dev `jekyll serve` environment.
 This applies to all linked files like images as well.

+One other thing - watch out for the font paths in your CSS.
+You can take care of that like so:  ""../../fonts/fontawesome.woff".

 ```
 <img src="{{ "{{ site.baseurl " }}}}/images/lame-shit.jpg" alt="baseurl lame shit">